Yoshizumi-Ryo/ellell_isogeny_Magma/README.md

 # Measuring the time of $(\ell,\ell)$-isogenies in Magma.

+Here algorithms are proposed in a paper: "Efficient theta-based algorithms for computing $(\ell,\ell)$-isogenies on Kummer surfaces for arbitrary odd $\ell$"".
+The ePrint is [here](https://eprint.iacr.org/2024/1519).
+These are written in [Magma](http://magma.maths.usyd.edu.au/magma/).

 We can measure time to implement two algorithms $\mathtt{CodOne}$, $\mathtt{CodSq}$.
 In addition, we can mesure the total time to compute the theta-null point of codomain and theta coordiantes of imeges of $n$ points.